PharasiG/MathHelper/README.md

-# MathHelper
+# QueryHelper
-Android app for solving handwritten math problems with OCR.
+Android app for solving queries with OCR.